The Supplemental Pension Plans Act and its regulations

 2020 Agreement Respecting Multi-Jurisdictional Pension Plans

-The agreement was signed between the governments of Québec, Alberta, British Columbia, New Brunswick, Nova Scotia, Ontario, Saskatchewan and the Canadian federal government.
-It applies to pension plans that fall under one of the supervisory authorities of one of those provinces or the federal government and that have members and beneficiaries subject to the Act of one or more of those governments.
-The agreement will come into force on 1 July 2020.
+The Agreement was signed between the governments of Québec, Alberta, British Columbia, New Brunswick, Nova Scotia, Ontario, Saskatchewan and the Canadian federal government.
+It applies to pension plans that fall under any of those governments and have members and beneficiaries subject to the law of more than one of those governments.
+The Agreement has effect from 1 July 2020.

-• the Memorandum of Reciprocal Agreement, which had applied since 1968 to pension plans whose members' benefits had been governed by the laws of the concerned supervisory authorities, and all similar agreements; and
+• the Memorandum of Reciprocal Agreement, which had applied since 1968 to pension plans whose members' benefits had been governed by the laws of the concerned governments, and all similar agreements

 • the 2016 Agreement Respecting Multi-Jurisdictional Pension Plans, signed by the governments of Québec, British Columbia, Nova Scotia, Ontario and Saskatchewan.

-See the 2020 Agreement and other related documents on the website of the Canadian Association of Pension Supervisory Authorities (CAPSA) This link will open in a new window..
+See the 2020 Agreement and other related documents on the Canadian Association of Pension Supervisory Authorities (CAPSA) website This link will open in a new window..

 2016 Agreement Respecting Multi-Jurisdictional Pension Plans

 The Agreement was signed by British Columbia, Nova Scotia, Ontario, Québec and Saskatchewan.
-It applies to pension plans that are under the jurisdiction of the supervisory authority of any of the provinces and that have members and beneficiaries in more than one of the provinces.
+It applies to pension plans that are under the jurisdiction of any of those governments and that have members and beneficiaries subject to the legislation of more than one of those governments.
 The Agreement has effect from 1 July 2016.

 For the provinces party to the Agreement, it replaces the:

-• Memorandum of Reciprocal Agreement, which, since 1968, applied to pension plans for which member benefits were governed by laws of those jurisdictions
+• Memorandum of Reciprocal Agreement, which had applied since 1968 to pension plans for which member benefits had been governed by the laws of those governments

 • 2011 Agreement Respecting Multi-Jurisdictional Pension Plans between Québec and Ontario.

-Consult the 2016 Agreement and other related documents on the website of the Canadian Association of Pension Supervisory Authorities (CAPSA) This link will open in a new window..
+Consult the 2016 Agreement and other related documents on the Canadian Association of Pension Supervisory Authorities (CAPSA) website This link will open in a new window..

 2011 Agreement Respecting Multi-Jurisdictional Pension Plans

-The Agreement was signed by Québec and Ontario and applies to pension plans under the supervision of the Québec or Ontario pension authorities with regards to members and beneficiaries in each jurisdiction.
+The Agreement was signed by Québec and Ontario and applies to pension plans under the authority of the Québec or Ontario pension authorities with regards to the benefits of members and beneficiaries subject to the law of those two jurisdictions.
 The Agreement has effect from 1 July 2011.

 The 2011 Agreement continues to apply to matters pending on 30 June 2016 before the Financial Services Commission of Ontario (the Financial Services Regulatory Authority of Ontario as of 8 June 2019), Retraite Québec, an administrative body or court (section 28 of the 2016 Agreement).